MSquared88/webapi-challenge/README.md

 - [ ] Describe Middleware?

 Middleware are functions that handle aspects of our application.
-Making thing like authentication and logging easy.
+Making things like authentication and logging easy.

 - [ ] Describe a Resource?